 Property management includes maintenance, fire compliance, cleaning, security and insurance for all structures under Council's control.
-These include halls, staff housing in Coolah, medical facilities, depots, Council administration offices and any other "bricks and morter".
-In addition, Council is responsible for an extensive portfolio of crown lands and grazing leases and is trustee of a number of reserves.
+These include halls,

 The Property and Risk branch provides services to both the public, and the various branches of Council, and ensures that Council is compliant with all property related legislative requirements.
 This section is also responsible for Risk Management plans that are developed and implemented for Council to ensure liability is minimised..